cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 ### Interoperability

 Interoperability is all about reusing assets between modules and chains.
 The former one is achieved by ADR-33: Protobuf client - server communication.
 At the time of writing ADR-33 is not finalized.
 The latter is achieved by IBC.
 Here we will focus on the IBC side.
 IBC is implemented per module.
 Here, we aligned that NFTs will be recorded and managed in the x/nft.
 This requires creation of a new IBC standard and implementation of it.

-To interoperate between x/nft custom modules on IBC level will require that all NFT assets will have the same proto type.
-This means that custom NFT implementations will need to use the canonical x/nft module and proxy all NFT balance keeping from a custom module (eg x/cryptokitties) to x/nft.
+For IBC interoperability, NFT custom modules MUST use NFT object type understood by the IBC client.
+So for x/nft interoperabilty, custom NFT implementations (eg x/cryptokitties) will need to use the canonical x/nft module and proxy all NFT balance keeping functionality to x/nft.
 This was [discussed](https://github.com/cosmos/cosmos-sdk/discussions/9065#discussioncomment-873206) in a context of using x/bank as a general asset balance book.
 Not using x/nft will require implementing another app for IBC.